carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 # Data Science for Biomedical Scientists

-Biosciences and biomedical researchers regularly combine mathematics and computational methods to interpret experimental data.
-With new technologies supporting the generation of large-scale data as well as successful applications of data science, Machine Learning (ML) and Artificial Intelligence (AI) in biomedicine and related fields have recently shown huge potential to transform the way we conduct research.
-Recent groundbreaking research utilising AI technologies in biomedicine has led to an enormous interest among researchers in data science, ML and AI approach to extract useful insights from big data, make new discoveries and address biological questions.
-It is more important than ever to engage researchers in understanding best practices in data science, identifying how they apply to their work and making informed decisions around their use in biomedicine and related fields.
+Bioscientists and biomedical researchers often combine mathematics and computational methods to analyse and interpret experimental data.
+Machine Learning (ML) applied to data science and in combination with Artificial Intelligence (AI) has led to an increased interest among biomedical researchers and data scientists to extract information from big medical datasets to facilitate drug development and address longstanding biomedical questions.
+With this course, we aim to inform researchers about best practices in data science, identifying how they apply to their work and making informed decisions around their use in biomedicine and related fields.

 > ## Jargon Busting
 > Below we provide a simple definition of some terms that we use in this project in the context of scientific research: